lxzhe718-1935368/INFO201-Final/README.md

 1. Introduction

 > Briefly introduce your project.
 Include 3-5 research questions.
 What motivates the questions?
 Why are they important? (at least 200 words)
+> top 3 key factor of heart disease, most common range of age, race of getting heart disease, relationipn between sleep, physical activity and heart desease.
+What other disease will likely cause heart desease.

 2. Related Work

 > Describe your topic and related work in this space.
 You must include 3 citations to related work (URLs to similar work, high quality articles from the popular press, research papers, etc. ) Please use a standard citation style of your choice. (at least 200 words)

 3. The Dataset
 >We found the [dataset](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/code) from kaggle.
-Originally, the dataset come from the CDC and is a major part of the Behavioral Risk Factor Surveillance System (BRFSS), edit by KAMIL PYTLAK
+Originally, the dataset come from the CDC and is a major part of the Behavioral Risk Factor Surveillance System (BRFSS), edit by KAMIL PYTLAK.

-> How was the data collected or generated?
+>Dataset collected by survey, by asking question about people's health statu such as "Do you have serious difficulty walking or climbing stairs?".
+Data was collected because heart disease is one of the leading causes of death for people of most races in the US, and there are some key factor caused
 > Why was the data collected?
 >How many observations (rows) are in your data?
 > How many features (columns) are in the data?